EPM Live Review

 - Excel Sync

-A lot of thought has obviously been invested into the creation and development of EPM Live, and I find that admirable.
+A lot of thought has obviously gone into the creation and development of EPM Live, and I find that admirable.
 It is unusual for one single software program to work on so many levels and speak to so many diverse industries.
 This is far more than just a simple project management solution.
-By continuing to generate hosts of (mostly) free apps and add-ons, EPM Live sets itself apart from the crowd, becoming more relevant as the years progress, not less.
-If I was running an enterprise-level business, this is the software I would choose, hands down.
+However, the app seems to have fallen into disrepair, and no updates or blog posts have been published in a considerable time.
+I was unable to find any news to indicate that EPM live has shut down, but it seems like there has been a definite lack of support for the app recently.

 If you think you can afford it, I suggest giving EPM Live a serious trial.
-The benefits of using this software outweigh the few negative features (like the lack of mobile apps), and I have not encountered even one current user who regrets their choice.
-I don’t get excited about project management programs very often, but I think this one is pretty special.
+The benefits of using this software outweigh the few negative features (like the lack of mobile apps), as long as you are aware of the potential lack of service.